Engineering Note

 • Large Docker image size

-• Slow build times
+• Slow build and deployment times

-• Unnecessary files in production
+• Unnecessary files shipped to production

-• Security risks from unused dependencies
+• Security risks from unused dependencies and tooling

 System Design / Approach